ioccc-src/winner/2001/jason/README.md

+### GAME STRATEGY SPOILER

-[GAME STRATEGY SPOILER:  The trick, of course, is to drop items in empty rooms to mark them.
+The trick, of course, is to drop items in empty rooms to mark them.
 That way you usually know if you're in a room you've seen before.
-It greatly aids mapping.]
+It greatly aids mapping.

 ## Copyright and CC BY-SA 4.0 License: